gamer-project/gamer/doc/wiki/Developing-with-VS-Code.md

 ### Start debugging

 To start debugging GAMER, select `Run` > `Start Debugging` or press `F5`.
-This will launch the debugger.
+After enter the working directory, the debugger will be launched.
 See the [official documentation](https://code.visualstudio.com/docs/editor/debugging) to learn more about debugging with VS Code.

 > [!NOTE]
 > If you are using macOS and `gdb` is not supported, then you need to setup `lldb` as the debugger in `launch.json` by yourself.
 You can refer to the [official documentation](https://code.visualstudio.com/docs/cpp/launch-json-reference) for more information.